-Things I Wish I Knew Before Teaching English in Japan
+Things You Should Know Before Teaching English in Japan

 What are the dos and don’ts of teaching English in Japan?
 Teaching English in Japan can be a double-edged sword.
 It can be both rewarding and challenging.
 As an English teacher in Japan, you need to be aware of the cultural differences and expectations that may affect your teaching style, methods, and interactions.
 You should respect the Japanese culture, customs, etiquette, and language and avoid any behaviors that may offend or confuse your students, colleagues, or employers.